 Making the Heritage Park not simply a framework for regional tourism, but also making it a plan for regional cultural and educational initiatives, environmental management, as well as regional transportation and economic development.

-On December 18, 2013, the YUDW and members of the steering committee were invited to Hartford to meet with and update state officials, including Commissioner Dan Esty and staff at the Department of Energy and Environmental Protection (DEEP), Deputy Commissioner Kip Bergrstrom of Department of Economic and Community Development (DECD), and others on the concept and progress the planning effort.
+On December 18, 2013, the YUDW and members of the steering committee were invited to Hartford to meet with and update state officials, including Commissioner Dan Esty and staff at the Department of Energy and Environmental Protection (DEEP), Deputy Commissioner Kip Bergrstrom of the Department of Economic and Community Development (DECD), and others on the concept and progress of the planning effort.

 In spring of 2014, the steering committee continued to meet to discuss specific aspects of the project and consider ways to advance the project.
 During this time the committee expanded to be more inclusive and diverse, especially as community interest in the project grew.
 In May 2014, legislators introduced and passed a state bill streamlining the process of moving the park forward.